databendlabs/databend-docs/docs/en/guides/40-load-data/04-transform/index.md

 SELECT t1.$1, t2.$2 FROM @my_stage t1, t2;
 ```

-### $<col_position>
+### $col_position

 When selecting from a staged file, you can use column positions, and these positions start from 1.
 At present, the feature to utilize column positions for SELECT operations from staged files is limited to Parquet, NDJSON, CSV, and TSV formats.

 ```sql
 SELECT $2 FROM @my_stage (FILES=>('sample.csv')) ORDER BY $1;